rogerw-gh/RecentlyUsed/README.md

 # RecentlyUsed

+** THIS VERSION IS ARCHIVED OWING TO Github's owners' use of AI tools, future versions are on my Codeberg account**

  Updated version of recused.py - original source https://askubuntu.com/users/72216/jacob-vlijm, first published in a response to a question about a drop-down tool to list recently used files.
  Original Question
  https://askubuntu.com/questions/803869/is-there-an-indicator-to-quickly-access-recently-used-files.